hdzajac/qualitative-canvas/README.md

 - Backend: Node.js + Express + PostgreSQL (`backend/`)
 - Docker Compose: orchestrates frontend, backend, and Postgres

+## Key features
+- Documents and coding
+  - Create codes by selecting text in a document; name the code in the side sheet.
+  - Accurate highlight placement across normal text and .vtt transcripts (segment-aware rendering, no layout breaks).
+  - VTT editing: edit blocks inline, caret is stable; adjacent lines from the same speaker auto-merge on blur.
+- Canvas workspace
+  - Cards for Codes, Themes, Insights, and Annotations with default sizes and auto height.
+  - Multi-select and group drag; positions persist.
+  - Connect via a subtle handle: Code → Theme, Theme → Insight.
+Valid targets highlight on hover while connecting.
+Click an edge to remove a connection.
+  - Side panel lists: Themes show their codes (+ document names); Insights show their themes and underlying codes (+ document names).
+  - Per-card text size control; quick width presets when a single card is selected.
+- API-backed persistence for positions, sizes, styles, titles, and relationships.

 ## Quick start (Docker)

 ```sh